KDAB/cxx-qt/book/src/qobject/generated-qobject.md

 This function provides you with a handle to the Qt thread that the QObject resides in.
 This is helpful as the QObject itself does not implement [Send](https://doc.rust-lang.org/std/marker/trait.Send.html) nor [Sync](https://doc.rust-lang.org/std/marker/trait.Sync.html).
 The CxxQtThread however is Send and can therefore be moved into a different thread.
-By using the `queue` function on the CxxQtThread, you may then queue a Rust lambda onto the Qt thread again.
+By using the CxxQtThread's `queue` method, you may then queue a Rust lambda onto the Qt thread again.
 The lambda also takes a pinned mutable reference to the QObject, so that it can modify it.

 See the [CxxQtThread page](./cxxqtthread.md) for more details.